nicknemz/ezsploit/README.md

 # ezsploit
-source code of my roblox exploit
+Source code of my launcher for my roblox and fortnite cheats

 # about
-Roblox executor with themes and 3 API's support.
+Roblox executor with themes and 2 API's support.

-# supported API's and status
+Fortnite AI aimbot

--wearedevs (glitched)
+# supported API's and status (roblox)

 -easyexploits (working)